 Click this link to know more about integrity.

-What you need to do before appearing in UPSC Mains ?
+What you need to do before appearing in IAS Mains ?

 The CIVIL Services examination is one of the most prestigious examination.
 A big percentage of candidates do get eliminated in the UPSC prelims exam.
 UPSC mains syllabus is vast but it requires consistent efforts and dedication for preparation.